 Scope of Practice

-Program graduates will be able to analyze assessment data (i.e. case history, test scores, language sample results, parent interview information, etc.) and reach reasonable diagnostic conclusions.
-Program graduates will be able to generate diagnostic reports, creating appropriate treatment goals addressing diagnosed areas of weakness.
-Program graduates will be able to apply principles of ethical practice to a variety of ethical situations and make reasonable recommendations to resolve ethical dilemmas using the ASHA Code of Ethics.
-Program graduates will be able to use the ASHA website and other sources of information to make reasonable decisions in professional matters.
+Program graduates will demonstrate understanding of professional practice issues and be able to apply principles of ethical practice to resolve ethical dilemmas using the ASHA Code of Ethics.
+Program graduates will be able to use the ASHA website and other sources of information to make evidence based decisions in professional matters.